-Regarding social benefits, please see above, in the previous box.
-One option to receive Kela benefits is through work.
+Regarding social benefits, please see above Section 4 I. One option to receive Kela benefits is through work.
 The right to Kela residence-based benefits for all other displaced persons is conditioned upon the fact that such persons are considered to be living in Finland permanently.